acbart/myracketrelationshipiscomplicated.com/README.md

 # Introduction

 Which language should be used in a CS1?
 There isn't very much research to suggest conclusively what makes the biggest difference in a classroom, and it doesn't seem like the Language debate is over.
-However, here are the reasons why Racket is less preferable than Python here at UD right now.
+However, I believe there are reasons why Racket is less preferable than Python, at least at my institution right now.

-Fundamentally, the argument here is about pragmatics.
+Fundamentally, my favorite argument is about pragmatics.
 The language we use is far less important than the way we teach.
-You can teach an amazing CS1 with Cobol, if you are a good enough teacher.
-However, teachers need to be able to rely on external resources, good pedagogical training, and a host of extrinsic factors.
+You can probably teach an amazing CS1 with Cobol or Brainf*** or PHP, if you are a good enough teacher.
+However, teachers need to be able to rely on external resources, good pedagogical training, and a host of external factors.
 At the end of the day, the Racket community isn't able to provide such resources as well as the Python community.
+That led to the decisions I have made in how I teach CS1.

-This is a complicated issue, and everyone I have talked to has had good reasons and good intentions.
+Language choice is a complicated issue, and everyone I have talked to has had good reasons and good intentions.
 I think that I have a somewhat unique perspective, and I wanted to capture my thoughts into a document.
 This website exists half as a dare, but also half as a record of those thoughts.
+After a friendly conversation, my colleague bought "ihatepython.com" as a joke.
+I felt obligated to buy "ihateracket.com".
+It probably should have ended there, but I had already written the list of arguments, so I figured why not try posting it.

+This website will probably be controversial, and I think some people will be disappointed by my arguments.
+I think there's so much wonderfulness with many of the ideas brought forth by Racket and HtDP.
+However, I have also seen first-hand the *trauma* that it has caused students.
+I think that, even with everyone having the best of intentions, something very wrong has occurred with this curriculum.
+I hope this website goes somewhere in correcting that imbalance.
+I have nothing but respect for the educational and research triumphs of the curriculum, and I hope any readers walk away with the sense that I want the best for all learners, and to make Computing Education the best it can be.

 ## What is Racket and HtDP?